Professor Rumford: Are you from outer space?

 - Everything's Better With Sparkles: The Megara are pretty much just sentient sparkles.

 - Exposition of Immortality: There are three portraits missing from the wall at Boscombe Hall.
-The Doctor and Profesor Rumford come across them later, revealing them to all be portraits of Vivien Fay painted at various points during her long existence on Earth.
+The Doctor and Professor Rumford come across them later, revealing them to all be portraits of Vivien Fay painted at various points during her long existence on Earth.

 - Failed a Spot Check: Everyone gets ambushed several times over by eight foot tall moving rocks.